DamCB/tyssue/README.md

 Each biological question, be it in morphogenesis or cancer studies is unique, and requires tweeking of the models developed by the physicists.
-Most of the modelling softwares follow an architecture based on a core C++ engine with a combinaison of markup or scripting capacities to run specific simulation.
+Most of the modelling software follow an architecture based on a core C++ engine with a combinaison of markup or scripting capacities to run specific simulation.